richardgourley/django-relationships-explained-in-postgresql/README.md

 The examples try to clarify what is happening in Postgres tables under the hood, when Django models are created with simple clear example scenarios.

 EXAMPLE
-- Each example
+- Each example answers these questions...
-How is this relationship created in Postgres tables?
+How are the tables and relationships created in Postgres tables?
-How is this relationship created with Django models?
+How are the objects and their relationships created with Django models?
 What happens if a referencing object or row is deleted?

 1. OneToOne relationship with ON DELETE CASCADE.